-CS110(Destination, Leakage, Status, Integration, Mult, Offset)
+CS110(Destination,Leakage,Status,Integration,Mult,Offset)

 Leakage is a variable that stores the measured leakage current in nano amps (nA) on the charge amplifier input during the CS110 electric field measurement.
 A perfect unit is 0 nA.
-Actual units will have small (<<1 nA) positive leakage current and some have small negative leakage current.
+Actual units will have very small (significantly less than 1 nA) positive or negative leakage current.
 The Status variable stores the status code (Table 8-1 (p.
-26)).
+25)).
 The CS110 () instruction initially measures the electric field using the ±250 mV range.
-If the result is NAN (not a number), the instruction measures the CS110 using the ±2500 mV range.
-A status code of 1 is returned if the measurement was made on the 2500 mV range.
+If the result is NAN (not a number), the instruction measures the CS110 using the ±250 mV range.
+A status code of 1 is returned if the measurement was made on the 250 mV range.
 A status code of 2 is returned if the measurement overranged on the 2500 mV range.